IKNL/intro-ds-students/README.md

 <img src="https://github.com/IKNL/guidelines/blob/master/resources/logos/iknl_nl.png?raw=true" width=200 align="right">

-Introduction to Data Science at IKNL (for Students)
+Introduction to Data Science at IKNL<br> (for Students)
 ==============================

-Introductory project for Data Science students at IKNL
+## Welcome to IKNL!
+The purpose of this repository is to get you started with your project at IKNL.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │